 Application Specific Behavior

-Company does not discriminate against or prevent you or other users of its service from sending and receiving the lawful content of their choice; running lawful applications and using lawful services of their choice; or connecting their choice of legal devices, provided that such applications and services do not harm the network or the provision of broadband Internet access service, facilitate theft of service, or harm other users of the service.
+Company does not discriminate against or prevent you or other users of its service from sending and receiving the lawful content of their choice; running lawful applications and using lawful services of their choice; or connecting their choice of legal devices, provided that such applications and services do not harm the network or the provision of broadband Internet access service, cause malicious traffic patterns facilitate theft of service or the distribution of unlawful content, or otherwise harm or unreasonably impair other users of the service.
 Similarly, Company does not impair or degrade particular content, applications, services or non-harmful devices so as to render them effectively unusable, subject to the policies and procedures outlined herein.

 As described above, Company reserves the right to employ network management practices, e.g., to prevent the distribution of viruses or other malicious code, as well as to block, in accordance with applicable law, transfer of unlawful content such as child pornography or the unlawful transfer of content.
 As such, Cable One blocks ports 135, 136, 137, 138, 139 & 448.
 SMTP Port 25 is restricted to Cable One Mail servers for residential customers.
 In addition, Company may enter into arrangements to provide Internet service to third party establishments (such as coffee shops, bookstores, hotels or libraries) who then may offer such service to their customers, guests or others.
 Nothing herein is intended to address network management practices, performance characteristics or commercial terms that may be adopted by such third party premise operators in connection with the provision of Internet service to others.